Table of Contents

 This project extends the previous work on robust obstacle avoidance using closed loop propagation of the uncertainty.
 Instead of parametric uncertainty in the dynamics, we consider noise in the state space of the system.
 This noise is propagated using an optimization method that finds a region around a nominal trajectory that the robot is guaranteed to stay within even under bounded disturbances applied on the robot.

 The propagation algorithm is combined with nominal trajectory optimization to find trajectories that avoid obstacles using a safety buffer that is based on the size of the disturbance region around the nominal trajectory.
 We applied the algorithm to both a simple unicycle model and a quadrotor model to show the scalability of the algorithm to higher dimensions.
-Currently, the optimization algorithm is not real-time and is being simplified to be applied in real-time

 The picture below shows robust obstacle avoidance trajectories for a unicycle model and a quadrotor model that reach the desired goal while avoiding obstacles using a buffer based on the disturbance regions around the nominal trajectory.